rvcgit/dzen2bar/README.md

 Font Color / Foreground Color can be edited to suit your choice in the respective Conky Config

 ICONICFONT LOGOS FOR SOME DISTRIBUTIONS current is for Manjaro...
-Choose your option/choice from here => https://github.com/lukas-w/font-logos OR any of the iconic font
+Choose your option/choice from [HERE](https://github.com/lukas-w/font-logos)

 i dont think this will work in wayland. i have not tested it nor the config is compatible for non X11 as of now.